MEDICAL ALERT DOGS

 With over 40 years of training and providing Hearing Assistance Dogs, ALHD identified a gap in accessibility to Assistance Dogs for people living with complex and chronic illnesses in Australia.
 The first Medical Alert Dog being developed in our program is for people living with diabetes.

-Over 120,000 Australians struggle with Type 1 Diabetes, and each year 580 Australians die from the disease, many under the age of 18.
-Diabetic Alert Dogs have the potential to save the lives of children and adults with Type 1 Diabetes and drastically improve their quality of life.
-The Diabetic Alert Dog Program is in the early stages of development, however we expect the first dog to be available by the start of 2022.
+Over 120,000 Australians currently suffer from type 1 diabetes, and each year 580 Australians die from the disease.
+Diabetic Alert Dogs have the potential to save the lives of people living with type 1 diabetes and drastically improve their quality of life.

 Australian Lions Diabetic Alert Dogs alert their owner by touching them with one paw when their blood glucose levels (BGLs) are outside a specific target range, prompting them to check their BGL and treat accordingly.

 Diabetic Alert Dogs are also trained to perform other helpful tasks such as retrieving a Hypokit to help treat a low or high blood glucose event, seeking assistance from another member in the household on command, and pressing a button to call emergency contacts if their owner falls unresponsive when they are home alone.

 Currently, the breeds used in the Medical Alert Dog program include Labradoodles and Spaniels.
 The dogs must be precise and accurate in detecting changes in blood glucose levels because of the risks associated with the disease.